tier4/caret_report/report/report_analysis/README.md

         "path": [
             "The first node_name in the path",
             "The second node_name in the path",
-            ["The third node_name in the path", "The topic name published by the third node"] "...",
+            ["The third node_name in the path", "The topic name published or subscribed by the third node"] "...",
             "The last node_name in the path",
         ]